rakhadelvadwitama/example.com/README.md

 # ===============================

-This project is create website like example.com
+This project is create simple website like example.com